betterscientificsoftware/bssw.io/CuratedContent/SwTestingTutorials.General.md

 ## A Collection of Testing Tutorials for General-Purpose Software

-Softare testing is an important part of the software development life cycle.
+Software testing is an important part of the software development life cycle.
 We list resources that may be useful for learning about testing in the context of general-purpose software.

 Resource information | Details
 :--- | :---